Alexandra Rotan

 Alexandra Rotan (born 29 June 1996) is a Norwegian singer.
 Rotan began her career as a child singer, becoming a superfinalist in Melodi Grand Prix Junior 2010 with the song "Det vi vil".
-She later joined the group Keiino in 2018, and represented Norway in the Eurovision Song Contest 2019 with the song "Spirit in the Sky", placing sixth.
+She later joined the supergroup KEiiNO in 2018, and as part of the group represented Norway in the Eurovision Song Contest 2019 with the song "Spirit in the Sky", placing sixth.
 She had previously competed in Melodi Grand Prix 2018 in a duet with Stella Mwangi, placing third.